open-telemetry/opentelemetry-specification/specification/trace/api.md

 The remaining functionality of `Span` MUST be defined as no-op operations.

+Note: This is expected to be fully implemented in the API, and MUST NOT be overridable by the SDK.

 ## Status

 `Status` interface represents the status of a finished `Span`.
 It's composed of